7 people injured at 3 scenes in Winston-Salem

 Police received a shots fired notification after 7:30 p.m.
 Sunday.

-Police confirmed the seven victims who were injured are all connected to one shooting and said all seven have non-life threatening injuries.
+Officers confirmed the seven victims who were injured are all connected to one shooting and said all seven have non-life-threatening injuries.

 Investigators confirmed the three scenes are present at Fairview Park, Highway 52, and the other on the 2000 block of East 25th Street.